Skip to main content

 Submit your application at the Ditjen Imigrasi office or designated embassy/consulate in your country of residence.
 Check the official instructions for the correct location.

 Filing locations and procedures may change.
 Always verify on the official Ditjen Imigrasi website before submitting.
-For related guidance, see kitas-investor.
+For related guidance, see Limited Stay Permit - Work (KITAS).

 Official KITAS Application page